necromancer/necromancer/README.md

 Releases
 ----
-First Alpha release 0.1.0 is expected at the end of Summer 2017.
+First Alpha release 0.1.0 is expected at the end of the year 2017.
 It can be flexible and for sure it will release when "To do" list had been achieved.
-You can follow the progress below in the roadmap section. **Alpha** releases are expected until the end of the year.
+You can follow the progress below in the roadmap section. **Alpha** releases are expected until 0.2.0

 **Roadmap**